GiovanniStephens/text-preprocessing/README.md

 pipeline would be:
 Removal of noise with re --> Normalization --> Spelling correction --> NLP with SpaCy --> all SpaCy cleaning functions.

+# To-do
+- [ ] Refactor tests to account for the refactoring of the preprocessing functions.
+- [ ] Test the norm functions
+- [ ] Create a high-level function to perform all the cleaning with default values.
+- [ ] More testing